Hospitality Host of Temple Square

 Temple Square Hospitality Corporation (TSHC) hosts its services in The Joseph Smith Memorial Building and Lion House.
 Both buildings maintain a historically significant presence on Temple Square and in the downtown Salt Lake City area.
 They stand as icons for maintaining their heritage of excellent hospitality.

 The Lion House was built by Brigham Young in 1856 – just nine years after the pioneers came to the Salt Lake Valley.
-The home maintains its original charm and beauty, but it now serves as a gathering place for receptions, group dinners, club meetings, and other events.
-The Lion House Pantry restaurant and eight beautiful banquet rooms are located in the home.
-A gorgeous outdoor garden area is also available for events.
-The Lion House is known for its home-style cooking, and of course the famous Lion House rolls!
+The home maintains its original charm and beauty, but it now serves as the gathering place for receptions, group dinners, club meetings and other events with eight beautify banquet rooms.

 Visit Temple Square Hospitality online at www.TempleSquareHospitality.com